modin-project/modin/docs/getting_started/faq.rst

 Even in a traditionally serial task like ``read_csv``, we see large gains by efficiently distributing the work across your entire machine.
 Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.
-This speedup scales efficiently with larger machines with more cores.
+This speedup scales efficiently to larger machines with more cores.
 We have several published papers that include performance results and comparisons against pandas.

 How much more data would I be able to process with Modin?